Dimitrios Pelkas: Loan to Hull City

 On 1 September 2022, Pelkas joined Hull City on a season-long loan spell.
 He made his debut on 4 September 2022, coming off the bench as a 77th-minute substitute for Ozan Tufan in the 2–0 home loss to Sheffield United.
 On 5 October 2022, Pelkas started the home match against Wigan Athletic, scoring Hull's first goal in a 2–1 win.

 İstanbul Başakşehir F.K.

 On 21 July 2023, Pelkas joined İstanbul Başakşehir F.K. for one year, with an option to extend for another year as a free transfer.

 PAOK

-On 24 January 2025, Dimitris Pelkas has made his way back to his cherished PAOK signing a two-and-a-haf year's contract, and is set for his second debut with the club.
-Pelkas returns to his beloved team after four years, having played for Fenerbahçe, Hull, and Basaksehir, from which he was released to wear the PAOK jersey again.
+On 24 January 2025, Pelkas returned to PAOK, signing a two-and-a-half year contract.

 International career

 On 2 October 2015, interim Greece coach Kostas Tsanas called up midfielder Dimitris Pelkas for the match against Northern Ireland and Hungary for UEFA Euro 2016.
 "All players dream of someday representing their country and I am happy for this opportunity.
 It is an honour for me," said Pelkas.
 On 7 October 2015, he made his international debut as a substitute in the 3–1 away loss game against Northern Ireland.
 On 9 October 2021, he scored his first goal with Greece national team with a right footed shot from the right side of the box to the bottom right corner, sealing a vital 2–0 away win against Georgia, in its effort to qualify to the final phase of 2022 World Cup.